 Metro PCS offers lower-end Samsung phones with plans starting at $30/month (as of this writing) for unlimited talk, text, and data, although the data is slowed after 1GB.

 Ting is a cell phone service provider where you only pay for as much as you use.
 Go to their site and plug in your usage numbers from your last three bills to see if it can save you money.
 I talk on my cell phone for about 500 minutes per month, send and receive about 500 texts (wow, I had no idea it was that many), and use about 500MB of data.
 With these usage numbers, I could save about $100 per year by switching to Ting vs. T-Mobile.

 So, plug in your numbers and see if Ting can save you money.

 If neither of these two options works for you, let’s talk about how to save money with the major carriers.
 In the analysis below, I’ll concentrate on the big four.

-For those who want to stay with the “big four”, I went through and compared prices from the major cell carriers (Sprint, Verizon, T-Mobile, AT&T) for a single-person plan.
+For those who want to stay with the “big four” (Sprint, Verizon, T-Mobile, AT&T), I went through and compared prices from these carriers for a single-person plan.
 Each plan was slightly different, but for the most part they offered unlimited everything (with some caveats).
 Here are the monthly costs as of June 2013, not including taxes and fees: